 On the other hand, if you prefer to be social and culturally stimulated, then Southern Maine offers vibrant communities along the seacoast, with Portland being the most civilized and cultured.
 Portland has become a very colorful city with some of the best restaurants (aka "Foodie" city) on the East Coast, a thriving art and music community, jobs in every sector from technology and construction to fishing, energy and imports.

 Southern Maine towns offer historical homes, and old fashioned villages but you are a short drive to Boston and Portsmouth and other major cities.
 Towns like Kennebunk, Kennebunkport, Wells, Ogunquit and York swell in population during the popular summer months of prime tourism, but there is a strong sense of community with flourishing businesses and local clubs and organizations.
-Maine music and art festival occur year round and Farmer's Markets in Maine are the source of the freshest most delicious Maine products from farm to table, providing healthy organic sustainable Maine food.
+Maine music and art festivals occur year round in York, Ogunquit and The Kennebunks and Farmer's Markets in Maine are the source of the freshest most delicious Maine products from farm to table, providing healthy organic sustainable Maine food.

-The best part of Maine is the fresh air and the beautiful scenery that greets you every day.
+The best part of Maine is the clean air and the beautiful scenery that greets you every day.
 Mainers are the first to see the sunrise, which gives them opportunity and a spirit you just don't find elsewhere.
 So consider moving to Maine and making Vacationland your every day place to live, work and play.
-Assisted Living Facilities in Maine.

 Advertise your Real Estate Company